 - a framework or a process

-Instead, Mark reminds us that when you truly understand Agile, it’s much more flexible than a “framework.”
+Instead, Shead reminds us that when you truly understand Agile, it’s much more flexible than a “framework.”
 Agile doesn’t do the work or make the decisions, it simply gives adherent teams a set of values with which they can engage in better software development.

 A collection of beliefs that teams can use for making decisions about how to do the work of developing software.